tonyfischetti/qstats/README.md

 ### Example usage

-All of these tools read one column of data (separated by newline).
+This tool reads one column of data (separated by newline).
 A simple usage of to compute mean would be:

-    echo -e "5\n1\3" | qstats -m
+    echo -e "5\n1\n3" | qstats -m

 A more realistic example would be to subset a CSV by a condition, extract one column (with awk), remove the header and grab summary statistics: